Manage administrative users, SSH, and check or repair disks on Linux VMs using the VMAccess Extension with the Azure CLI

 with sudo permissions.
 The account uses an SSH key for authentication on the VM named myVM

 .
-This method is designed to help you regain access to a VM in the event that current credentials are lost or forgotten.
+This method helps you regain access to a VM when current credentials are lost or forgotten.
 As a best practice, accounts with sudo permissions should be limited.

 az vm user update \